yuv4ik/vsmacdeepclean/README.md

 Please note that after manipulating NuGet cache, both local or global, you will have to restore NuGet packages for your workspace.

-## Getting Started

-Currently the extension is not distributed on the official channels, so in order to use it you will have to download and install the mpack manually.

 ## Installation

 ### Automatic